ADhanoa3/my-first-repo/homework/README.md

 In this folder, you will see 3 Python files:
 ```
 homework/
-├──task_1.py
+├── task_1.py
-├──task_2.py
+├── task_2.py
-├──task_3.py
+├── task_3.py
-├──README.md
+├── README.md
 ```
-(.py) each containing a task for you to complete.
+These files have the extension .py.
+Each Python file contains a task for you to complete.
 To complete the task, edit the file directly and commit changes as you make them.